Roelosaurus/House-Of-The-Dying-Roll/readme.md

 Every member of the Royal Guard is equiped with:
 1. a blessed weapon
 2. a sanctified armor
-3. a zealous belief in your Hallowed King.
+3. a zealous belief in your Hallowed King